piratformat/ISBN-verifier/README.md

 <b>jersey-container-servlet</b> <br>
 <b>jersey-hk2</b> <br>
 <b>jersey-media-json-jackson</b> <br>

+<h3>Tests</h3>
+Right now the application only has unit tests written.
+In the test file <b>IsbnVerfierServiceImplTest.java</b> we use run a group of parameterized tests on the verifiers.

+In the test directory there is a postman collection file that works with the application (As long the tomcat server is set att localhost:8080).

 <h3> Licence & author </h3>
 The application is under GNU General public License Version 3, 29 June 2007. <br>